Extorius/Script-Security/Obfuscation.md

 # Obfuscation
+Obfuscation is the act of obscuring your hard-coded code and adding security to it by running it in a custom environment so you can monitor, verify, and secure everything being done by the client.
+This is an exceptionally powerful tool in security and should not be underestimated, nor overestimated.
+While obfuscation is great for the hard-coded aspect, always remember the client has more control then you, and can hook *anything*, so always use an extra layer of protection such as anti-hooks.
 ## Why use a 'VM' obfuscator?
 Lua naturally cannot be interperated by your CPU, which is why a language such as C does the actual computing.
 This is the natural Lua VM that is used when you run a normal script.